lancelote/clean-docker/README.md

 ## Installation

-- `pip install -U --user clean-docker`
+`pip install -U --user clean-docker`

+> The package will be installed in your user home directory.
+See `pip`
+> documentation about [user installs][1].
+You need the installation directory
+> to be present in `PATH` to run `clean-docker` from the terminal.

 ## Usage